charan0318/chiliz-staking-calculator/README.md

 ---

 <p align="center">
-  Made with ❤️ for the Chiliz community by [ch04niverse](https://x.com/ch04niverse)
+  Made with ❤️ for the Chiliz community by <a href="https://x.com/ch04niverse">ch04niverse</a>
 </p>